 Father Richard Kunst was privileged to be granted seven papal audiences with Pope John Paul II.
-During those visits he received the rosaries featured here.
+These photos show some of those audiences.

 Saint John Paul II, pray for us!

 Some of the items belonging to or associated with Saint John Paul II are featured below, and the rest of them are on Papal Artifacts/John Paul II with information about all of them.

 We encourage you to view the EWTN live interview, which was broadcast on EWTN on August 4, 2010.
 We continue to feature it, because the artifacts and interview are a great introduction to the Collection and to the priest who has made it part of his life’s work to preserve these items and to share them with the public.